rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Minimal renewable factor constraint
 ##################################

 The minimal renewable factor constraint requires the capacity and dispatch optimization of the MVS to reach at least the minimal renewable factor defined within the constraint.
-The renewable share of the optimized energy system may also be higher then the minimal renewable factor.
+The renewable share of the optimized energy system may also be higher than the minimal renewable factor.

-The minimal renewable factor is applied to the minimal renewable factor of the whole, sector-coupled energy system, but not specific sectors.
+The minimal renewable factor is applied to the minimal renewable factor of the whole, sector-coupled energy system, but not to specific sectors.
 As such, energy carrier weighting plays a role and may lead to unexpected results.
 The constraint reads as follows:

 .. math:
         minimal renewable factor <= \frac{\sum renewable generation \cdot weighting factor}{\sum renewable generation \cdot weighting factor + \sum non-renewable generation \cdot weighting factor}

-Please be aware that the minimal renewable factor constraint defined bounds for the :ref:`kpi_renewable_factor` of the system, ie. taking into account both local generation as well as renewable supply from the energy providers.
+Please be aware that the minimal renewable factor constraint defines bounds for the :ref:`kpi_renewable_factor` of the system, ie. taking into account both local generation as well as renewable supply from the energy providers.
 The constraint explicitly does not aim to reach a certain :ref:`kpi_renewable_share_of_local_generation` on-site.

 :Deactivating the constraint:

-The minimal renewable factor constraint is deactivated by defining following row in `constraints.csv` as follows:
+The minimal renewable factor constraint is deactivated by inserting the following row in `constraints.csv` as follows:

 ```minimal_renewable_factor,factor,0```